dropbox/stone/README.rst

 A Babel template is a file used to auto generate code for a target language.
 A template must satisfy the following conditions:

    1. The filename must have '.babelt' as its inner extension.
 For example, files.babelt.py

        * This makes it easy to search for a file (especially in an IDE), since the prefix is still "files".
-       * IDEs that use the outer extension to determine syntax highlighting can still rely on the outer extension.
+       * IDEs that use the outer extension to determine syntax highlighting will continue to work.

    2. The first line of the file must include ``babelsdk(jinja2)``.